If you are just starting your journey to buy a tankless water heater, you are likely asking yourself, “What size tankless water heater do I need?”

 As you can see, the temperatures vary wildly by location.

-Once you have this temperature rise number, you can look at the specification sheet of the tankless water heater you want to buy and see what the GPM is rated for based on that number.
+Once you have your temperature rise, you can look at the specification sheet of the tankless water heater you want to buy and see what the GPM is rated for based on that number.

-What size tankless water heater depends on your GPM at peak hot water demand.
+What size tankless water heater you need depends on your GPM at peak hot water demand.
 And your temperature rise which is determined by your incoming water temperature subtracted from your hot water setting.

 As an example, I will show you what came out for me.
 I live in Boston so my groundwater temperature is around 47°F.